 Civil Rights activism

-Tony Bennett is much more than just an entertainer.
+Tony Bennett was much more than just an entertainer.
 Unknown to many fans is the fact that he walked in the Selma March with Dr. Martin Luther King Jr. in 1965 and worked quietly behind the scenes of the Civil Rights movement in the 1960s.
 During a concert, Lady Gaga also shared with fans that Bennett used to sneak Duke Ellington into white-only clubs so the two could perform together.

 Battle with Alzheimer’s